Hastings Contemporary

 The Hastings Contemporary is a museum of contemporary British art located on The Stade in Hastings, East Sussex and is a not-for-profit organisation.
 The gallery opened in March 2012 as the Jerwood Gallery and cost £4m to build.
 The gallery contains temporary exhibitions that included work from artists including L. S. Lowry, Augustus John, Stanley Spencer, Walter Sickert, Ben Nicholson, Patrick Caulfield, Maggi Hambling, Craigie Aitchison and Prunella Clough.

 Architecture

 The building was designed by Hana Loftus and Tom Grieve (son of Alan Grieve, the chairman of the Jerwood Foundation) from the architecture firm HAT Projects.
 The outside of the gallery building is covered with over 8,000 black tiles that were glazed in Kent.
 In The Observer, the architecture critic Rowan Moore says that the Jerwood building "is not embarrassed by the stuff and clobber around it, and does not embarrass them".
 Moore concludes that the building is "a simple and straightforward place for viewing art".

 Wallpaper described the gallery as "a perfectly formed, modest space, that doesn't try too hard".

 The building was given a National Award in 2013 by the Royal Institute of British Architects.

 Exhibitions

-The following artists have had exhibitions at Jerwood Gallery:
+The following artists have had exhibitions at Hastings Contemporary: